Charlie Lyons (footballer)

 Charlie Lyons (born 26 March 2000) is an Irish footballer who plays as a defender for Cork City.

 Early life

 Lyons was born on 26 March 2000 in Cork, Ireland.
 A native of Innishannon, he played gaelic football with Lawton and the Shark growing up.

 Career

 As a youth player, Lyons joined the youth academy of Irish side Innishvilla.
 Subsequently, he joined the youth academy of English side Preston North End.
 In 2019, he signed for Irish side Cobh Ramblers.
-Ahead of the 2022 season, he signed for Irish side Galway United, helping the club reach the promotion play-offs.
+He signed for Irish side Galway United ahead of their 2022 season, helping the club reach the promotion play-offs.
 Following his stint there, he signed for Irish side Cork City in 2024, helping the club achieve promotion from the second tier to the top flight.